 POLS 390 Monarchs, Bishops, and Martyrs: The English Reformation (4)

 Study of historical and religious factors of the English Reformation.
 Course is taught in London with visits to historical sites.
 Co-listed as HIST 390 and RELG 390.
 Subfield: World Politics.

-POLS 392W Africa: Land and People (4)
+POLS 392 Geographies of Africa (4)